ZAINAB SAID ABDULLAH (BSC); Dr. Abdu Omer; Mr. Berhe Gebremichael(HARAMAYA UNIVERSITY, 2025-09)

 MUNIRA ISAK HUSSIEN; Mr. Berhe Gebremichael (MPH, Assistant Professor); Dr. Abdu Oumer (Phd.
-Assistant Professor)(Haramaya University, Harar, 2025-09)
+Assistant Professor)(Haramaya University, 2025-09)

 Background: Adolescent undernutrition is global public health issue, especially in developing countries